Preventing That Dreaded Winter 'Ice Damming' And Potential Damage

 - Improve the ventilation in your attic.
 This can help to eliminate the warm air up there before it can melt the snow on your roof.

 Another crucial winter safety snow and ice caution is to make sure your driveway, stairs, porch and your sidewalks are clear.
 In 2013, I broke my foot falling on an icy sidewalk in front of a property.
 I found out that The City of Toronto’s by-law, in that neighbourhood, states that it’s the Home Owner’s responsibility to keep their sidewalks free of ice and snow.

 - SALT - It’s cost effective and easy to buy.
 But it’s definitely damaging and corrosive to asphalt and concrete as well as human skin as well as pets’ tender little paws.

 - UREA - Urea is a liquid de-icer that’s very easy to use on pathways, steps, porches and it’s easy to maintain.
 However, it can run off and damage to your surrounding plants.
 It’s also not as easy to buy.

 But the most popular new de-icer is….

 - SUGAR BEET JUICE: Yes – sugar beet juice.
 Not only is it being used by many towns/municipalities, for the winter roads (especially in Toronto and Niagara), this juice lowers water’s freezing point and helps de-ice.
 It ‘s definitely a bit more expensive than salt but the benefits might very well outweigh the cost.

-I have our own excellent professionals on hand to assist you with any seasonal home maintenance and if you notice a great deal of ice, a lot of icicles or drafts coming from your attic/roof, please give me a call.
+I have my own excellent professionals on hand to assist you with any seasonal home maintenance and if you notice a great deal of ice, a lot of icicles or drafts coming from your attic/roof, please give me a call.
 I'm always available to guide you towards the right solutions to keep you and your home safe and protected.